pcaston/OpenPeerPower.github.io/source/_docs/automation/templating.markdown

 redirect_from: /getting-started/automation-templating/
 ---

-In Home Assistant 0.19 we introduced a new powerful feature: variables in scripts and automations.
+In Open Peer Power 0.19 we introduced a new powerful feature: variables in scripts and automations.
 This makes it possible to adjust your condition and action based on the information of the trigger.

 The trigger data made is available during [template](/docs/configuration/templating/) rendering as the `trigger` variable.